PeanutPK/Diabetes-Analysis/README.md

 # Diabetes-Checker
-Project for programming 2 class
+A program that visualization risks for diabetes.